 - Practice speaking kindly to yourself.
 How we talk to ourselves is powerful because our brains are fantastic at making what we think a reality.
 Whether you abide by spoken daily affirmations or simply monitoring your self-talk, start practicing a kind voice.
 A lot of people are generally kinder to strangers than we are to ourselves.
 There should be enough kindness to go around.

 - Think of your body as the temple it is, but understand that perfection is dangerous and doesn’t really exist.
 Of course how we fuel ourselves matters, as does ensuring we practice cardio, strength training and balance.
 However, there’s a thin line between treating our bodies well in terms of what we eat and how we workout and over- or under-doing it.
 Set realistic goals, perhaps under the guidance of a nutritionist and/or personal trainer.
+Try practicing some mindful eating.
 It’s recommended that we work out 150 minutes per week for optimal health.

 - Let go of relationships which no longer serve you.
 Everyone will have to spend some time with people who aren’t the best for your goals, mindset and health (such as work colleagues).
 However, when you do have control over your relationships and who gets your time, you have permission to be picky and selfish.
 Why waste the precious time you have?